Vighnesh-V-H/vike/README.md

 - **Dashboard**: Visual analytics and metrics for lead performance
 - **Google Sheets Integration**: Import leads directly from Google Sheets
 - **Lead Management**: Create, update, and track leads
+- ** Agent ** : add tasks with a simple command , import leads with a single query

 ## Installation